emaishoaib/quire/README.md

 arrived from elsewhere. **Tell whoever you send it to: right-click Quire and choose Open, then click Open in the dialog.** Double-clicking first gives a message with no way forward.
 After that one time, it launches normally on that machine.

+Renaming and merging on that machine also need Quire allowed into the folders the PDFs are in, under Files and Folders in Privacy & Security.
+The buttons explain this when it is missing.

 Building from source avoids that entirely, since locally built apps are not quarantined.